stahlleiton/cms-das-pre-exercises/_episodes/01-CMSDataAnalysisSchoolPreExerciseFirstSet.md

 ```
 {: .output}

 The output of `edmDumpEventContent` has information divided into four variable width columns.
-The first column is the C++ class type of the data, the second is module label, the third is product instance label, and the fourth is the process name.
+The first column is the C++ class type of the data, the second is the module label, the third is the product instance label, and the fourth is the process name.
 More information is available at [Identifying Data in the Event](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookCMSSWFramework#ModularEvtContent).

 Instead of the above, let us try without the option `--regex slimmedMuons`.
 This will dump the entire event content - a file with many lines.
 For this reason we'll send the output to a file called `EdmDumpEventContent.txt` with a UNIX output redirection command (then you can inspect the file with your favorite editor or with `less EdmDumpEventContent.txt`: